huiyiqun/country_via/README.md

 # Country Via

-Naive Script to help you manage routes to countries.
+Naive Scripts to help you manage routes to specific country.

 ## Installation